DUNE/dunedb/README.md

 Talk to Nathaniel.
 Join the `apa_db` channel on the DUNE Slack.

+## Code organization

+`index.js` is the launch point.
+(Also the home page.
+FIXME)

+`/pug` contains only Pug templates, which are used to render web pages.

+`/routes` contains the Express route functions, which in turn mostly call the Pug render routines.

+`/routes/api.js` has all the low-level API calls accessible, see [docs/api.md](docs/api.md)

+`/lib` has all the internals.
+Database should be accessed ONLY through functions in these source files.
+It is FORBIDDEN to write to the database in any way other than these.

+`/static` contains files used by the front-end only.
+All files in here are statically presented to the client under the root path.  (i.e. `./static/images/logo.png` is available to the browser as `/images/logo.png`)

+`/local` contains files used by the front-end, and will override or append to files in the `/static` area.
+This is indended for local overrides for debugging.

+`/client` contains example files showing how to use the API.js

+`/scss` contains SCSS files that are rendered into CSS files dynamicaly.

+`/dbTools` are some scripts used in development and for schema evolution

+`/dbSeed` are some JSON forms used to set up defaults in first-time intialization of the entire database

+`/configuration.js` describes the default configuration.
+Some elements will need overriding to work.
+Overrides are to be put in `/config.js`  FIXME make a config directory
 ## Authors

 * **Nathaniel Tagg** - *Otterbein University* - http://neutrino.otterbein.edu